 The Hi-lo points:

 As we already know, low cards are good for the dealer, so why do they have a value of +1?
-Because as soon as such a card arrives, their number in the package decreases and our advantage grows.
+Because as soon as such a card arrives, the number in the package decreases, and our advantage grows.